Understanding the Human-LLM Dynamic: A Literature Survey of LLM Use in Programming Tasks: Conclusion

 The research also underscored the role of LLMs in facilitating learning about programming techniques and concepts, though concerns about academic integrity remain.
 Future research opportunities include investigating the impact of specific interaction patterns on performance and validating findings across different LLM models.

 In summary, our survey provides valuable insights into user-LLM interactions and their effects on human and task performance.
+Importantly, our findings highlight that the effects of LLMs on productivity and learning are context-dependent and mixed, underscoring the need for careful interpretation of results in this space and cautioning against overgeneralizing positive outcomes.
 By establishing standard evaluation methods and refining interaction techniques, we can better leverage LLMs' potential in various applications and enhance our understanding of their capabilities and limitations.

+\begin{acks} The authors would like to thank Peter Mawhorter for his careful reading of this work and for bringing some inaccuracies to our attention.
+His feedback led to meaningful improvements in the accuracy and clarity of our findings. \end{acks}